GrayShade/etch-a-sketch/README.md

     * On some grid sizes, a bottom scroll pops up.
 Specially on higher grid sizes like may above 80 ones.
 * Future Ideas: <br />
     * Grid size to be changed dynamically on different resolutions instead of using scroll.
 Any other work around to get rid of scroll.
-    * Adding more options maybe
+    * Adding more options, secure input, limit imposing etc
     * deep random colors instead of current ones.